femboyfin/dbdideas/survivor_perks.md

 ## [Lightweight](<https://deadbydaylight.wiki.gg/wiki/Lightweight>)

-- Make scratch marks spawn farther apart
+- Now makes scratch marks spawn farther apart
   - Makes it slightly more difficult to effectively track players around corners, through doorways, and at cross-roads.

 ## [Lithe](<https://deadbydaylight.wiki.gg/wiki/Lithe>) 💡

-- No longer activates on Medium vaults
+- No longer activates on medium vaults
   - This would be a trade-off, this gives you a faster-than-slow vault that won't trigger the Haste effect, while also meaning if you intended to fast vault and medium vaulted instead, you don't receive the benefits.
 This should somewhat increase the skill floor and ceiling of the perk slightly.